 Taking a Shortcut and Skipping the Layers

-These pumpkin pie gelatin gummy dog treats can be made without layers.
-The recipe can be easily adapted to combine everything into a single mixture instead of layering if you’d prefer a quicker simpler treat recipe.
-The dogs don’t care about these things.
-Only us crazy people!
-Hehehe…
+In a hurry?
+No patience for layering?
+Not to worry.
+These pumpkin pie gelatin gummy dog treats can be easily made without layers.
+The recipe below can be easily adapted to combine everything into a single mixture instead of layering if you’d prefer a quicker option.

 Pumpkin Pie Gelatin Gummy Dog Treat Recipe